ajb3296/AdCleaner/GUI/language/README.md

-# This folder is the folder where the language packs are located.
+# This folder is the folder where the language packs are located

 You can create and share language packs.
 Language packs change in structure as the version of a program changes.